 Important to note for golfers, there will also be a decrease in speed, power, & strength, not good for your club head speed and more chance of getting injured.

-Fortunately these unfavourable changes can be reversed with a structured strength training programme.
+Fortunately these unfavourable changes can be reversed with a well structured resistance / strength training program.

 Combining the three key elements that have been mentioned (strength training, high protein intake, calorie deficit) can have powerful effects on your body composition.
 In a 2013 study carried out by Westcott and Loud (2013), when subjects combined strength training (, a moderate calorie restricted diet (1200-1500 calories for women, 1500-1800 for men), and a high protein intake 1.5g.kg per day, lost an average of 3kg of fat and gained 1kg of muscle during a 10 week training programme.
 For such a short time period these are very encouraging results, and would likely cause a noticeable visual difference in the subjects IMO.
 These principles need to become part of your lifestyle for the long term to see prolonged consistent progress.
 Remember lifestyle, not (*insert number of weeks*) program.

 Look at the two pyramids below and see if either of them accurately describes your current approach to training for body composition improvements.
-From countless conversations and observations from working in a gym setting for the previous six years I see a common trend amongst unsatisfied members/clients who are looking for body composition improvements.
+From countless conversations and observations from working in a gym setting for the previous eight years I see a common trend among unsatisfied members/clients who are looking for body composition improvements.

 1) They all enjoy exercise classes such as aerobics, spinning, circuits, , yoga etc. While these classes have absolutely nothing wrong with them and have their place, a lot of people seeking better bodies (particularly females) think the more you sweat = the better the body and because of this only perform these aerobic type activities, which is problematic.